 - The plumber reversed the hot and cold supplies installing them on opposite sides.

-- The cartridge inside the valve has been installed and the B2B (back to back) application position.
+- The cartridge inside the valve has been installed in the B2B (back to back) application position.

 No matter what the cause of the problem it usually can be fixed by removing the cartridge from the valve body, rotating it 180 degrees from it original position and re-installing it.
 This will reverse the mixture of water inside the valve body correcting the initial problem.

 My shower isn't getting hot enough, how do I adjust the hot water limit stop on my tub and shower valve?